Highland Road Park Observatory

 Saturday night has the longer session, running an additional hour.
 Saturday night is also the best time to bring children under eleven, who may be interested in looking through the scopes but not necessarily in sitting for a lecture.

-To decide whether to come when the Moon is available (to see exquisite detail on the lunar surface), or when the Moon is relatively low or below the horizon (to focus on deep-sky treats such as globular clusters and nebulae), go to the Calendar of Events and click “Evening Sky Viewing” for any particular night.
+To decide whether to come when the Moon is available (to see exquisite detail on the lunar surface), or when the Moon is relatively low or below the horizon (to focus on deep-sky treats such as globular clusters and nebulae), go to the Calendar of Events and read the description for any particular “Evening Sky Viewing.”
 The summary will give the illumination and maximum altitude of the Moon.